-You’ve been walking every single day.
-That’s fabulous!
-But do you schedule in any resistance training?
+You’ve been walking and hitting your steps goal.
+That’s amazing!
+Ready to step it up?
 The Center for Disease Control recommends strength training twice a week to improve your health and keep your diabetes under control.

-Strength training also called resistance training, doesn’t mean barbells and weightlifting.
-You can increase your strength, stability, and flexibility with resistance bands—and the best part — they’re affordable, easy-to-use, portable, and a simple way to build strength.
+Strength training, also called resistance training, doesn’t have to include barbells and weightlifting.
+You can increase your strength, stability, and flexibility with resistance bands like these.
+They’re a simple, affordable way to build strength.

 Resistance training helps with weight loss by increasing your metabolism and burn calories.
 It also improves heart health and glucose control, increases bone density and reduces the risk of injury.
 As always, exercise is the best medicine!